Brightmind âHeight of Summerâ Retreat

 Thanks to everyone who joined!
-The next retreat will probably be in the spring.
-Stay tuned for registration info.
+The next in-person retreat will probably be in Fall 2025.
+To be the first to hear about it, submit your email below.

 Our sun-filled meditation hall